What Is the Best Type of Restaurant to Open?

 When considering opening a new restaurant, it can be tempting to look for a one-size-fits-all model for success.
 Unfortunately, there is no one “secret to success” restaurant concept or most profitable type of restaurant.
 Finding the right kind of restaurant to open is a mixture of deciding what kind of business you want to run, selecting the right location, knowing your competition, and staying within your budget.
 Of course, certain concepts are perennial favorites.
 For instance, diners will never go out of style.

 While other concepts are more up and coming, like fast casual and food trucks.
 Consider asking yourself these questions.

 Are there already three barbecue restaurants in your area?
 Does it really need a fourth?
-And if so, how will you be different?
-It can be easy to dismiss other restaurants in the area as unimportant; maybe you feel like you can do it so much better (and maybe you can) but it is still a good idea to study their menu, prices and their audience.
+And if so, how will yours be different?
+It can be easy to dismiss other restaurants in the area as unimportant.
+Maybe you feel like you can do it so much better (and maybe you can) but it is still a good idea to study their menu, prices, and their audience.
 After all, their audience is who you are going after.
 Competition isn't a bad thing, by any means.
-It's good for neighborhoods, towns and cities to have a variety of choices when it comes to eating out.
+It's good for neighborhoods, towns, and cities to have a variety of choices when it comes to eating out.

 It also forces restaurants to be their best all the time.